 It may well be that the studio wasn’t convinced that anybody would be fooled again, looking at how bad the first one turned out.
 It’s not just that they took liberties in adapting the story, or that the characters were the wrong race, or even that the 3D looked crummy – it’s just a trainwreck of a movie.

 For starters, it is absolutely deadpan.
-There's not a bit of intentional humor in the whole thing.
-Yes, the characters are funny in the series, so that's an example of something going bad in the adaptation, but then most films need a sense of humor of some kind.
-The style of this one should be all too familiar to those who endured Shyamalan's previous work of unintentional hilarity, 2008's The Happening, which would be a legitimate modern masterpiece of schlock if only anybody involved with it had been in on the joke.
+There’s not a bit of intentional humor in the whole thing.
+Yes, the characters are funny in the series, so that’s an example of something going bad in the adaptation, but then most films need a sense of humor of some kind.
+The style of this one should be all too familiar to those who endured Shyamalan’s weaker films that are filled with unintentional hilarity, such as 2008’s The Happening.
+That movie would be a legitimate modern masterpiece of schlock if only anybody involved with it had been in on the joke.